rubenmesserschmidt/blendai-docs/docs/source/preferences.rst

 -------

 Chat
    - **Profile**: Change your profile picture and name.
-This is how you will show up in conversations and how your assistant will address you when set to other than `You`.
+This is how you will show up in conversations and how your assistant will address you when set to other than ``You``.
    - **Language**: Change the language of your assistant.
-When set to `Automatic` the language will be set to the language of your Blender preferences.
+When set to ``Automatic`` the language will be set to the language of your Blender preferences.

 Generation
    - **Quality**: Change the quality of the responses from your assistant for all text based features.
       :High: Highest quality, more detailed and coherent responses, strongest reasoning and vision capabilities.
 Makes less mistakes.
 Recommended for the best experience and more complex tasks.
       :Balanced: Balanced quality, cost-efficient responses, good reasoning and vision capabilities.
 Can make more mistakes.
 Recommended if on a lower budget and for simpler tasks.
       :Custom: Use different quality settings for different features.
 Recommended for advanced users who want to fine-tune their experience.

 Display
 -------

+Popup
+   - **Width**: Change the width of the chat popup window.

+Sidebar
+   - **Merge into 'Rubens Addons'**: Merge the BlendAI sidebar panel into a single panel with other addons from me.
+This will save space in the sidebar and makes things more organized.

 Keymap
 ------

+Here you find all hotkeys for BlendAI.

+Keys
+   - **Popup**: Open the chat popup window.
+      :Default: ``Ctrl + Shift + A``

 Versions
 --------